urbit/urbit/pkg/hs/urbit-uruk/skew.md

 least one pointer indirection and usually many more than one!
 While other systems dispatch functions with either a direct or a single indirect jump, function dispatch in Nock 4K requires multiple indirect jumps.
 Pointer chasing is slow and Nock 4K does a ton of it.
+Finally, on the first dispatch with a given subject, there's a hash table lookup to see if there's a jet match.

 This is part of the calling convention for Nock 4K: you look up the code you're going to call in your subject (at least one pointer indirection, usually a long